- Home > Education > Ditto’s Keep Safe Adventure Program > Ditto’s Keep Safe Adventure Show

 The show includes identifying the private parts of the body and body ownership as part of the process but at no point is the word ‘sex’ referred to or ‘sexual intercourse’ explored or explained.

 We have several Education Teams located along the Eastern Board of Australia stretching from Cairns down to Tasmania.

-Children will be empowered by the tools that are presented to help them recognise the difference between a safe and unsafe scenario and what to do to gain assistance.
+Children will be empowered by the tools that are presented to help them recognise the difference between safe and unsafe feelings and what to do to gain assistance.